srobo/docs/programming/robot_api/index.md

 ---
 layout: page
-title: SR Module
+title: Robot API
 ---

-SR Module
+Robot API
 =========

 Student Robotics has written a module &mdash; `sr.robot3`  &mdash; which is used to interface with the hardware.